arieloren/Drug_Response_Analysis/README.md

 ### 5. Key Findings

 - **Top Genes**: Listed 10 genes with highest absolute Lasso coefficients.
-- **Model Performance**: Accuracy and F1 score approximately 0.60%.
-Since the data is balanced, precision and recall are at similar values.
-I should note that we clearly have overfitting (common with XGBoost without proper hyperparameter tuning) and could likely achieve better results.
-As this is a baseline solution for the task, I kept it as is.
+- **Model Performance**: Accuracy and F1 score are approximately 60%.
+Since the data is balanced, precision and recall have similar values.
+It's important to note that there is clear overfitting (which is common with XGBoost when parameters are not properly selected).
+Better results could likely be achieved by choosing a simpler model or fine-tuning feature selection.
+However, since this is a baseline solution for the task, I kept it as is.
-- **Clinical Relevance**: Most genes were less relevant in this project, and the metadata features weren't helpful for classification.
+- **Clinical Relevance**: Most genes were less relevant in this project, and the metadata features weren't informative.

 ---